 Perhaps your most important responsibility before starting a hike is to let someone know which part of the Trail you plan to hike and when you are expected to be back.
 It doesn’t matter if the outing is for an hour, half a day, overnight or a week.
 Your “guardian” should be informed to phone 911 if you do not return as scheduled.

 Unless you are familiar with the Trail, it is always advisable to carry a map and know how to read it.
-A compass, a GPS, a SPOT or INREACH for example, or similar satellite communications devices, are strongly recommended to bring on Multi-day or Thru hikes as well.
+A compass or a GPS and a satellite communications devices such as a SPOT or INREACH are strongly recommended to bring on Multi-day or Thru hikes as well.
 Make sure you have tested and know how to use them prior to hiking.

 The entire trail is marked in both directions with Mi’gmaq turtle logo markers (10 cm x 13 cm) in clear acrylic.
-There are also distance markers every 5km that coincide with our trail map.
+There are also distance markers every 5km that align with distances shown on Trail maps.

 When arriving at intersections, diverging roads and sharp turns, take the extra time to look for the next turtle sign in order to stay on the Trail.
 If you don’t see turtle signs, you can turn and look back to see if signs have been posted in the opposite direction.